jooaf/thoth/CONTRIBUTING.md

 # Contribution

-Contribution in any way is greatly appreciated :) !
+Contributions in any way is greatly appreciated :) !
 Feel free to report problems, bug fixes, implementing features, etc.

 ## Opening an issue

 ### Bug reports

 When filing a bug report, fill out the bug report template.
-Be sure to give all the neccessary details!
+Please add all the necessary details as it'll make it to reproduce the problem.

 ### Feature requests